 This is a business, make sure your stylist handles themselves this way

 I think we typically give a free pass to creative types who don’t handle their work in a business manner.
 Few believe that a creative person also possesses the ability to also have a business mind.
 Yet, I think we should expect a business sense from anyone who is a stylist.
 If a stylist doesn’t have a clear system, professional materials and doesn’t communicate in a professional way I wouldn’t hire them.
 Most people only see the public side of a stylist’s profession, which looks fun.
-However, for every hour that a stylist is working with a client is an hour spent doing follow-up, administrative work, record keeping and other less savory tasks.
+However, every hour that a stylist is working with a client is an hour spent doing follow-up, administrative work, record keeping, and other less savory tasks.
 My least favorite time of the month is when I have to send out client statements.
 I’d rather do anything than fill out forms.